 For more about the Courtauld Gallery’s Impressionist and Post-Impressionist art, read my article

-Southbank’s blocky Brutalist architecture is its stand out feature.
-It gives it the look of a dystopian kingdom quite separate from the rest of London.
-But this cultural hub is also a centre for art, film, theatre, poetry and the performing arts.
+Southbank’s blocky Brutalist architecture is its stand-out feature and gives it the look of a dystopian kingdom quite separate from the rest of London.
+It’s an iconic cultural hub – a centre for art, film, theatre, poetry and the performing arts.

-In Southbank you’ll find the Royal Festival Hall, Queen Elizabeth Hall, BFI Southbank, the National Theatre, the Hayward Gallery and a buzzing second-hand book market under the bridge and just opposite BFI Southbank.
+In Southbank you’ll find the Royal Festival Hall, Queen Elizabeth Hall, BFI Southbank, the National Theatre, the Hayward Gallery and a buzzing second-hand book market under the bridge, just opposite BFI Southbank.

 For more about Southbank’s Brutalist architecture, read my article